smartie-tien/test/general.md

 To start the process and upload your data file in Step 1 through the web application, there are a few key rules that need to fulfilled.
 - The filename convention is **{ProviderID}_{Filename}**
 - The name convention is **case sensitive** !
-- No spaces in the name
+- No spaces allowed !
+- Characters allowed :
+  - lowercase a-z
+  - Uppercase A-Z
+  - underscore ( _ )
+  - numbers (0-9)
 - The underlying regular expression is `\w\.-]+_[\w\.-]+\.[\w\.-]+$`
 - Filename is checked with other files that are in the S3 bucket.
-If the bucket already contains a file with that name, the user will get an error message.
+If the bucket already contains a file with that name, the user will get a dialogue window with the location of the file.

 For more in-depth understanding of the checks and transformations of steps 2-4, a separate readme is provided per step.